ktorio/ktor-documentation/topics/client.md

 See the [Engines](http-client_engines.md) section for additional details.

 ### Plugins {id="plugins"}

-Ktor lets you use additional client functionality (plugins) that is not available by default, for example, logging, authorization, or serialization.
-Most of them are provided in separate artifacts.
+To install a plugin, you need pass it to the `install` function inside a [client configuration block](#configure-client).
 For example, you can log HTTP calls by installing the [Logging](client_logging.md) plugin:

 ```kotlin
 ```